 A qualified beneficiary is an individual who was covered by a group health plan on the day before a qualifying event occurred that caused him or her to lose coverage.
 Only certain individuals can become qualified beneficiaries due to a qualifying event, and the type of qualifying event determines who can become a qualified beneficiary when it happens.
-(See Qualifying Events above.)
 A qualified beneficiary must be a covered employee, the employee's spouse or former spouse, or the employee's dependent child.
 In certain cases involving the bankruptcy of the employer sponsoring the plan, a retired employee, the retired employee's spouse (or former spouse), and the retired employee's dependent children may be qualified beneficiaries.
 In addition, any child born to or placed for adoption with a covered employee during a period of continuation coverage is automatically considered a qualified beneficiary.
-Agents, independent contractors, and directors who participate in the group health plan may also be qualified beneficiaries.
+An employer's agents, independent contractors, and directors who participate in the group health plan may also be qualified beneficiaries.

 Under COBRA, group health plans must provide covered employees and their families with certain notices explaining their COBRA rights.
-They must also have rules for how COBRA continuation coverage is offered, how qualified beneficiaries may elect continuation coverage, and when it can be terminated.
+Plans must also have rules for how COBRA continuation coverage is offered, how qualified beneficiaries may elect continuation coverage, and when it can be terminated.

-Summary Plan Description - The COBRA rights provided under the plan must be described in the plan's summary plan description (SPD).
+Summary Plan Description - The COBRA rights provided under the plan must be described in the plan's Summary Plan Description (SPD).
 The SPD is a written document that gives important information about the plan, including what benefits are available under the plan, the rights of participants and beneficiaries under the plan, and how the plan works.
 ERISA requires group health plans to give you an SPD within 90 days after you first become a participant in a plan (or within 120 days after the plan is first subject to the reporting and disclosure provisions of ERISA).
-In addition, if there are material changes to the plan, the plan must give you a summary of material modifications (SMM) not later than 210 days after the end of the plan year in which the changes become effective; if the change is a material reduction in covered services or benefits, the SMM must be furnished not later than 60 days after the reduction is adopted.
+In addition, if there are material changes to the plan, the plan must give you a Summary of Material Modifications (SMM) not later than 210 days after the end of the plan year in which the changes become effective; if the change is a material reduction in covered services or benefits, the SMM must be furnished not later than 60 days after the reduction is adopted.
 A participant or beneficiary covered under the plan may request a copy of the SPD and any SMMs (as well as any other plan documents), which must be provided within 30 days of a written request.